scholarslab/scholarslab.github.io/collections/_posts/2021-10-26-foley-first-blog.md

 title: "A Heartening New Perspective"
 category: essay
 tags:
-- research and development
+- research-and-development
-- learning experience
+- learning-experience
-- hall of fame
+- hall-of-fame
-- grad student research
+- grad-student-research
 ---
 Navigating a PhD program in your late-30’s is a humbling process.
 The inevitable and overwhelming feeling of imposter-syndrome is exacerbated at a ‘public ivy’ like the University of Virginia when you